JosephCheney/CSE212-final-project/trees.md

 The version of the tree structure that is the most efficient is the Balanced Binary search tree because of the depth of the tree is minimized by having each of the left and right nodes filled as the tree progresses down.
 This also makes it easy to find the height as it is the number of nodes between the bottom and the top of the tree with no more than a single layer difference of height along the whole bottom of the tree.
 There are certain algorithms that keep BSTs balanced and one of them is an AVL Tree that automatically senses when a tree has become unbalanced and shifts everything around.

+Trees alos take advantage of recursion which breaks down a bigger problem and makes it into a smaller problem.
+Recursion calls the function that it is on over again.
+This makes it so you can have one function to solve a problem with many different possibilities.

 ## Why use this data Structure

 We use this data structure because it is a very efficient way to look up data from a large data set.
 The reason that it is more efficient is because of the time being cut in half to search for something.
 Self-balancing BSTs are also flexible, in the sense that it's easy to extend them to efficiently record additional information or perform new operations.